All Episodes

 But this administration refuses to allow the rule of law to work.

-From Fannie Mae to Freddie Mack, from GM to Chrysler, from AIG to Citibank.
+From Fannie Mae to Freddie Mac, from GM to Chrysler, from AIG to Citibank, this regime continues to subvert the established rule of law.

-Because everybody who owns a large or small business or corporation, who's thinking about investing in growth, can take a look and see what this regime has done to the oil industry, following what it did to the auto industry, what it did to the mortgage industry, what it's done to the home industry, destroyed everything it's touched.
+This lawlessness creates uncertainty in the business environment, and it is a huge reason why our economy is not recovering as it should be because everybody who owns a larger small business or corporation who's thinking about investing in growth can take a look and see what this regime has done to the oil industry following what it did to the auto industry, what it did to the mortgage industry, what it's done to the home industry, destroyed everything it's touched.

 Health care too.

-Healthcare's been destroyed, or it's in the process of being destroyed.
+Healthcare's been destroyed or it's in the process of being destroyed.

-The greatest health care system in the world.
+The greatest healthcare system in the world.

-Everything this administration has touched has gone to excrement.
+So everything this administration has touched has gone to excrement.

-And if you own a business and you're thinking about expanding and hiring people, maybe you've got to pay health care benefits and you're watching this...
+And if you own a business and you're thinking about expanding and hiring people, maybe you've got to have them pay healthcare benefits and you're watching this, you know, you don't want to be some brave guy, Paul Revere, riding through the wilderness.

-You hope they Don't notice you.
+You hope they don't notice you.

 And the way you go about not being noticed is to just not grow.